fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 ## How should developers handle disagreements with managers?

+Usually I approach all my disagreements the same way regardless of who I am disagreeing with.
+First I make sure that I am emotionally detached from the topic or at least enough so I can keep calm during the discussion.
+This is a key thing since if you get too emotionally involved it gets harder to argue your points well and it can become dangerous if you create friction with people who have authority over you.

+My personal favorite is to picture myself as a rock on a beach.
+Just laying there year in and year out.
+There may be rain or there may be sun, doesn't matter to me, I am just a rock.
+Living my best life as all rocks should.

+Next, I suggest you learn how to communicate using "I feel" statements.
+This helps you formulate your thoughts in a manner that comes off as calm and collected.
+At all points try to converse in a non-hostile manner.
+Saying something like "I feel that this approach may be less effective than if we tried mine.", will usually go over better than, "No this idea is shit.
+I have a better one."
+By starting the argument with "I feel" you force yourself to argue from your point of view and you remove an unintended assumptions you may otherwise have.
+The assumptions I am referring to is when you assume that what you believe is the correct viewpoint.
+This is a way for you to make sure that the other person understands that you are not assuming how they feel, you are just stating how you feel about the subject.

+Now that I know that I can calmly express how I view the subject, it is time to present my arguments for my idea.
+I do this by adopting my company persona "Donkey".
+Smile, polite tone and speak as if I am helping a restaurant customer pick their dinner.

+Once I have presented my view I almost always end with these words.
+"This is of course just how I look at it and perhaps you feel differently."
+This messages my peer in the argument that it is time for them to step in and continue the conversation.
+What I want is a nice flow to the conversation.
+A good flow builds comfort and reduces the chance of unnecessary escalations.
+The last thing I want is to get in to a shouting match over who is the most right with someone.
+What I think in private, that is my business but at work I want to be "Donkey".

+This process goes back and forth until both sides have presented their views to the satisfaction or boredom of the group, now comes the time to move forward.
+Usually you will find some common ground and the best case is if you get the benefit of doubt from your peers so they are fine with trying your approach.
+I usually say that if it is too hard to sell a big idea, sell a small one to try out so we can see if we like it.
+This is easier to argue for and gets the same results.

+My last tip, pick your battles.
+There is no point in winning an argument if you end up losing your job over it.
+Stand up for yourself and be who you are but don't let pride get in the way.
+You may be right about everything you say but sadly you live in a world where people a lot less intelligent, good looking and above all else humble get their way even though they are wrong about everything.

 # How to navigate decision-making in tech teams?
 ## What Would You Say to a CEO Who Belittles Your Work?
 ## How to Deal with Impostor Syndrome in Software Development?